antzkr/LUKS-FDE-Auto-setup-Script/README.md

 # PURPOSE
-This bash script auto-sets up and installs a LUKS Full Disk Encryption system together with a Debian 13 desktop to your device disk with minimal intervention.
+This bash script auto-sets up and installs a LUKS Full Disk Encryption system together with a Debian 13 desktop to your disk with minimal intervention.
 You only have to choose the security mode (Single Password or USB keyfile), root and swap partition size, desktop environment, and username to get a completely working system from scratch.

 Designed for the average user with some Linux experience who doesn't want the hassle of manually creating a secure LUKS FDE system in the terminal.